 Security by Design and Better User Experiences

-“123456.”
-That’s the most popular password of 2020, according to NordPass.
-Skipping down the list, the fourth most popular is … “password.”
-And it takes less than a second for a bad actor to crack them.
+“123456” is the most popular password of 2020, according to NordPass.
+Skipping down the list, the fourth most popular is “password,” and it takes less than a second for a hacker to crack them.

-Instead of setting up users to fail by imposing overly complex security measures, organizations should be rethinking how cybersecurity is implemented from the start.
-By applying the principles of design thinking to cybersecurity, companies can make their products and services more secure, easier, and more convenient to use.
+Instead of setting up users to fail by imposing overly complex security measures, organizations should rethink how cybersecurity is implemented from the start.
+By applying design thinking principles to cybersecurity, companies can make their products and services more secure, easier, and more convenient to use.
 Writing in Forbes, Rajat Mohanty states that systems should be designed to take into account the needs and behaviors of actual users:

-By addressing the needs of employees, customers, and other stakeholders during the design process, will improve the product.
-Most users would say that taking the pressure off of them to keep track of dozens of passwords would be a definite improvement.
-There are alternatives including two-factor authentication through a PC or a smartphone, fingerprint recognition, and even facial recognition.
+Addressing the needs of employees, customers, and other stakeholders during the design process will improve the product.
+Most users would say that taking the pressure off them to keep track of dozens of passwords would be a definite improvement.
+Some alternatives include two-factor authentication through a PC or a smartphone, fingerprint recognition, and even facial recognition.

 It’s not just products that can be designed to be more secure.
-Businesses can benefit from designing, onboarding, and training processes to improve cybersecurity.
-In our blog, A Positive Guest Experience Starts with Promising Secure Data, it’s noted that more than half of breaches reported were related to phishing attempts, resulting from cyber-criminals stealing an employee’s credentials through a spoofed email.
-It’s important for new and existing employees to be better trained to recognize and report suspicious emails.
+Businesses can benefit from developing, onboarding, and training processes to improve cybersecurity.
+In our blog, A Positive Guest Experience Starts with Promising Secure Data.
+It’s noted that more than half of breaches reported were related to phishing attempts, resulting from cyber-criminals stealing an employee’s credentials through a spoofed email.
+It’s essential for new and existing employees to be better trained to recognize and report suspicious emails.

 Ultimately, designing with security and the user in mind produces safer, easier-to-use products and systems.
 It improves the customer experience, benefiting everyone.